justLxy/Watermark/README.md

 - `/python`: Python implementation of TrustMark for encoding, decoding and removing image watermarks (using PyTorch).
 For more information, see [TrustMark - Python implementation](./python/README.md).
 - `/js`: Javascript implementation of TrustMark decoding of image watermarks (using ONNX).
 For more information, see [TrustMark - JavaScript implementation](./python/README.md).
-- `/c2pa`: Python example of how to indicate the presence of a TrustMark watermark in a C2PA metadata (manifest).
+- `/c2pa`: Python example of how to indicate the presence of a TrustMark watermark in a C2PA manifest.

 Models (**ckpt** and **onnx**) are not packaged in this repo due to size, but are downloaded upon first use.
 See the code for [URLs and md5 hashes](https://github.com/adobe/trustmark/blob/4ef0dde4abd84d1c6873e7c5024482f849db2c73/python/trustmark/trustmark.py#L30) for a direct download link.

+More information:
-For answers to common questions, see the extensive [TrustMark FAQ](FAQ.md).
+- For answers to common questions, see the [FAQ](FAQ.md).
+- For information on configuring TrustMark in Python, see [Configuring TrustMark](CONFIG.md).

 ## Installation